jmduke/site/posts/microblog/incumbency.md

 1. This trend is _good_ for incumbents, because incumbents have data, brand, process power, and other strategic assets that _don’t_ get rounded down to zero.
 (I think [this conversation between Des Traynor and Patrick O’Shaughnessy](https://www.joincolossus.com/episodes/54663623/traynor-the-reality-of-ai?tab=transcript) is a particularly good articulation of this thesis.)
 2. This trend is _bad_ for incumbents, because incumbents rely too heavily on customer inertia and revenue capture and are systemically disinclined to innovate at the rate that a disruptor would.
 (See Andrew’s essay which opened this post.)

 I think these conclusions are less contradictory than they appear.
-It _is_ getting easier to write and deploy software en masse [^2], which makes it harder for established organizations to stay differentiated on functionality alone; but those organizations can now, at least in theory, use and deploy their other assets for more interesting ends, and a lot of the capital expenditure inherent in significant engineering work suddenly becomes much easier to pencil out.
+It _is_ getting easier to write and deploy software en masse, which makes it harder for established organizations to stay differentiated on functionality alone; but those organizations can now, at least in theory, use and deploy their other assets for more interesting ends, and a lot of the capital expenditure inherent in significant engineering work suddenly becomes much easier to pencil out.

 That being said!